skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### plotsgpv
+* Version 1.04 02.07.2020 : Fixed/improved the support for matrices as input for options "esthi" and "estlo".
+* Version 1.03 18.06.2020 : Changed the order in the legend to match the order in the R-code
+* Version 1.02 05.06.2020 : nomata-option will now be set correctly if variables are used as inputs for estimated intervals
 * Version 1.01 29.03.2020 : Added code for the cornercase that the ordering is set "sgpv", no variables as inputs are used and the matrix size exceeds c(matsize) -> uses Ben Jann's mm_cond() function (necessary code is included to avoid having the moremata-package installed ) -> not tested the code yet due to lack of test cases
 * Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.98a:
   * The option xshow() has now the same effect as in the R-code -> it sets correctly the limit of the x-axis.
   *	Changed the default behaviour of the nullpt-option to be the same as in the R-code.
-  * Now a line is only drawn if set, before it was to 0 as a default and always drawn.
+  * Now a line is only drawn if set, before it was set to 0 as the default and always drawn.
   *	Changed the default behaviour of xtitle() option -> now a default title is shown if not set.
   * Added do-file to make running the example in the help-file easier.
 * Version 0.98 :